Apple TV vs. Chromecast: Which Should You Buy?

 Apple TV is an OS-based streaming device with a proper interface, while Chromecast has no OS or interface.
 Apple TV is one of the most expensive and premium streaming devices, while Chromecast is one of the most budget-friendly streaming devices.
 Furthermore, Apple TV has optimal integration with the Apple ecosystem, while Chromecast has optimal interactivity with the Google ecosystem.

 These are just three of the many ways in which Apple TV and Chromecast differ from each other.

-However, in this article, I’ll analyze each and every single aspect of these streaming devices to see how they stack up against each other.
+However, in this article, I'll analyze every single aspect of these streaming devices to see how they stack up against each other.

 What is Apple TV?
 Overview of Apple TV Devices

 Apple TV is one of the most elite streaming devices.
 It is famous for its interactivity with the rest of the Apple ecosystem.
-If you have various Apple devices, you’d do well to invest in an Apple TV.
+If you have various Apple devices, you will do well to invest in an Apple TV.